 I spoke with David O’Keefe about his book, the legacy of the battle and the level of public consciousness about Canadian history.
 Listen to the full interview here:

 O’Keefe’s research began with the discovery of a single document connecting the existence of a special British intelligence unit and the Dieppe Raid.

-“When I was [in England] doing some work on a completely unrelated matter I decided to some my own work into Ultra which was the code name given to the fruits of the Allied code breaking effort during the war.
-And that’s when I discovered this particular document that had been written – it was basically an in house history – a very short book about a unit called the 30th assault unit.
-But this was a particular unit that was raised to pinch or steal material that the cryptographers at Bletchley park who decoded the material would need.”
+“When I was [in England] doing some work on a completely unrelated matter I decided to do some of my own work into Ultra which was the code name given to the fruits of the Allied code breaking effort during the war.
+And that’s when I discovered this particular document that had been written – it was basically an in-house history – a very short book about a unit called the 30th assault unit.
+But this was a particular unit that was raised to pinch or steal material that the cryptographers at Bletchley Park who decoded the material would need.”

 Everyone connected to Ultra was sworn to secrecy after the war and many were never fully able to tell their story: